1942 Quarter Value Checker: Errors List, āDā, “S” & No Mint Mark Worth

-The 1942 Washington quarter carries significant historical importance from the World War II era.
+The 1942 Washington quarter carries powerful historical importance from the World War II era.
 These coins were minted during wartime when silver demand surged for the war effort, yet they maintained their 90% silver composition.
 This makes them both historically significant and intrinsically valuable due to their precious metal content.

-According to current market data, 1942 quarter values range from $5.49 for Good condition coins to $103.29 for high-grade Mint State examples.
+According to current market data, 1942 quarter values range from $5.49 for Good condition coins to $103.29 for high-grade Mint State (MS) examples ā and that’s before you factor in rare errors.
 The variation depends heavily on condition, mint mark, and rarity factors that collectors carefully consider when evaluating these pieces.

 Let’s dive into what makes a 1942 Washington Quarter valuable and how you can identify the key markers that separate common coins from genuine treasures.

-- 1942 Quarter Value Chart
+1942 Quarter Value Checker

 1942 Quarter Value By Variety